evolbioinfo/dockerfiles/pastml/README.md

 # PASTdoc [PASTML Docker]

-This docker file wraps [cytopast](https://github.com/evolbioinfo/cytopast) python3 module for annotated phylogenetic tree visualisation.
+This docker file wraps [pastml](https://github.com/evolbioinfo/pastml) python3 module for Ancestor Character Reconstruction (ACR) and visualisation on rooted phylogenetic trees.

-Given a tree and its node annotations, it can either visualise them as-is, or apply [PASTML](https://github.com/saishikawa/PASTML) to infer ancestral states based on the tip states.
+Given a tree and its node annotations, it can either visualise them as-is, or infer ancestral node states based on the tip states.

-The states are visualised as different colours of the tree nodes using [Cytoscape.js](http://js.cytoscape.org/)
+The states are visualised as different colours on the tree nodes using [Cytoscape.js](http://js.cytoscape.org/)

 ### How to run PASTdoc